dnovoafer/efolab_academic-main/content/post/PintofScience2024_01082024/index.md

 subtitle: I gave a talk on the role of light in modern quantum technologies

 # Summary for listings and search engines
-summary: The Team delivered many talks over the last year
+summary: Science at the bar!

 # Link this post with a project
 projects: []